The rules for the time of supply under GST plays a very important role in determining when to pay tax for a transaction.

 Here is how you will calculate tax:

 It is very important to note here that the taxpayer paying advance is not eligible to claim ITC on advance paid.
-The taxpayer can claim ITC on advance paid only on receipt of goods or services.
+The taxpayer can claim ITC on advance paid only on receipt of services.

 3. Incorporate advance received in GSTR 1